ClementNerma/Rave/docs/master.md

 println!(A & B == A); // Prints: 'false'
 ```

-Type absorption is performed automatically by the program, but that's still important to understand why `A & B` could result in `B` alone.
+Intersection absorptions are performed automatically by the program, but that's still important to understand why `A & B` could result in `B` alone.

 ### Union types